Jared Kushner: Gaza displacement controversy

-In March 2024, during an appearance at the Harvard Kennedy School, Kushner described the Gaza Strip as “valuable waterfront property” and suggested relocating Palestinians to the Negev desert or Rafah while the territory was “cleaned up”.
+In February 2024, during an appearance at the Harvard Kennedy School, Kushner described the Gaza Strip as "valuable waterfront property" and suggested relocating Palestinian civilians to the Negev desert or Egypt while the territory was "cleaned up", saying "I think that’s a better option, so you can go in and finish the job."
+In February 2025, U.S. president Donald Trump promoted a Gaza Strip takeover proposal that involved transforming Gaza into a luxury resort, widely linked in media coverage to Kushner's remarks.

 The comments drew international criticism.
-Human rights observers and Palestinian officials argued that Kushner’s proposals amounted to support Forced displacement or Ethnic cleansing, former U.S. president Donald Trump promoted a plan to transform Gaza into a luxury “Riviera” resort, widely linked in media coverage to Kushner’s remarks.
-The redevelopment vision, which involved large-scale relocation of Gazans, was condemned by Palestinian leaders, Arab governments, and international rights groups as contrary to international law.
+Human rights observers and Palestinian officials have said that Kushner's proposals would amount to forced displacement or ethnic cleansing.
+The redevelopment vision, which involved large-scale relocation of Gazans, was condemned by Palestinian civilians, leaders, Arab governments, and international rights groups, and organizations such as the United Nations, as being both unrealistic and contrary to international law.

 Personal life

 Kushner has a younger brother, Joshua, and two sisters, Dara and Nicole.
 He married Ivanka Trump in a Jewish ceremony on October 25, 2009.
 They had met in 2005 through mutual friends.
 Kushner and Ivanka (who converted to Judaism in 2009) are Modern Orthodox Jews, keep a kosher home, and observe the Jewish Shabbat.
 They have three children, a daughter born in July 2011 and two sons, born in October 2013 and March 2016.

 In 2004, Kushner's father pleaded guilty to eighteen felony counts of tax fraud, election violations, and witness tampering.
 (He retaliated against his own sister who was a cooperating witness in the case.)
 The case against Charles Kushner was prosecuted by Chris Christie, who later became Governor of New Jersey and, for a period was part of Donald Trump's election campaign team in 2016.
 Christie subsequently claimed that Jared Kushner was responsible for having him fired as revenge for sending his father to prison.

 In 2017, federal disclosures suggested Kushner and his wife Ivanka Trump had assets worth at least $240 million, and as much as $740 million.
 They also have an art collection, estimated to be worth millions, that was not mentioned in the financial disclosures initially.
 The United States Office of Government Ethics has said that the updated disclosures comply with the regulations and laws.

 Kushner was diagnosed with thyroid cancer in October 2019 and underwent treatment for it during the first Trump administration, he recounts in his political memoir.
 In August 2022 he underwent a second thyroid surgery.
 Kushner appeared in the 2022 documentary Unprecedented.

 In September 2025, Forbes reported Kushner to be a billionaire.